-Respect the land.
-These lands are dedicated to producing income for the trusts through grazing and haying.
+Respect the land - park your vehicle and walk.
+These lands are dedicated to producing income for the trusts.
 The current public access policy has been in place since 1983 and public access is only allowable if it does not conflict with the constitutional mandate to produce income for the trusts.
-Additional information on allowed and prohibited activities. restricted access, and frequently asked questions are below.
+Additional information on allowed and prohibited activities, restricted access, and frequently asked questions are below.

 - Bird watching

 - Trapping (Contact NDDTL for additional information on trapping on school trust lands.)

 - Fee Hunting/Guiding

 - Target shooting (including explosives)